Siding Replacement Process Guide For Homeowners

 Getting a new exterior on your home looks good.
 And that makes homeowners feel good.
 Can you imagine driving up and seeing a brand new house?
 And then you realize it’s your home that’s looking so fine.
 Now that’s the kind of feeling you’ll get from a fresh update.

-raises your property value.
+New siding not only looks good, but it raises your property value.
 It also makes your home more appealing to future buyers.
 And that raises your neighbors’ homes to higher values.
 So, the upgrade is good for you, but it’s also good for the whole block.
-Remodeling’s 2023 Cost vs. Value report says West South Central region homeowners can recoup 97.6 to 102% of siding investments.
+According to reports, West South Central region homeowners can recoup 97.6 to 102% of siding investments.

 That means when you sell your house, you’ll get back almost every dollar on fiber cement and vinyl siding replacements.
 But you’ll gain a whopping 102% on manufactured stone veneer additions.
-Who doesn’t like
+Who doesn’t like making money on home projects?
+We’ll talk more about the signs for replacing siding later.
+But for now, let’s just let those returns on investment sink in.

-protects your home from the elements.
+Of equal importance, new siding protects your home from the elements.
 Neglected siding deteriorates over time.
 So, it’s prone to moisture and mildew growth.
 There’s also a higher chance of insects and termite infestations with older products.
 These problems don’t stop outside, but they continue on to affect the inside too.
 Driving rain can cause leaks in older siding.
 But new siding protects your house and keeps your family safe.

-energy efficiency.
+Another benefit of siding replacement is energy efficiency.
 Good siding helps deflect sunshine and lower how much heat gets absorbed.
 So your air conditioner can do its job better.
 It won’t strain to cool your home during summer’s swelter.
 Winter utility bills benefit from new siding too.
 The inside stays warmer without the furnace running constantly.

 How to Tell When Your Siding Needs Replaced